 Be available, but give your team some space

 If you’ve hired the right talent, then you’ll have a team you can trust.
 Give your team clear objectives and a deadline, and so long as the work is done well and on time, let your employees breathe.
 One bad habit of remote team leaders is micro-managing.
-It’s not time-efficient, since your remote employees will be wasting time interacting with you.
+It’s not time-efficient since your remote employees will be wasting time interacting with you.
 Moreover, it will quickly become grating, and morale and productivity will take a serious hit.
 Let your team know that they can always come to you for help and advice, but that you trust them to be independent and self-reliable if they work from home.

 Build a company culture

-With several of the tools listed above, you can try to foster camaraderie within your team.
+With several of the tools listed above, you better foster camaraderie within your team.
 Encourage good-natured banter and the organic growth of human rapport.
 It will pay off, since everyone will feel more connected to their coworkers, and more inclined to work as a unit.

-The lack of close proximity will give your team members more freedom and accountability, but it definitely makes the little acts of day-to-day communication more difficult.
-Make team meetings a valuable time to share insights, set a clear agenda so as not to waste time.
-Take every opportunity to make sure everyone is on the same page.
-Do not dismiss an issue, but tackle it right away, lest it snowball into something more problematic.
-The tools listed above are a great way to start, but it’s up to you to make the most of them.
+The lack of close proximity gives remote workers more freedom and accountability, but it also makes the little acts of day-to-day communication more difficult.
+While working remotely especially, make team meetings a valuable time to share insights so you don’t waste time.
+Take every opportunity to make sure everyone is on the same page—and resist the temptation to avoid or delay acting on issues so they don’t balloon into bigger problems.